 This module is your opportunity to expand your knowledge of the Classical world in an area which interests you, and to experiment with a method of communicating that knowledge which is different from the usual assessment practices of essay-writing, exam-writing and seminar -presentation.
 You might undertake research that leads to the construction of a database, or the reconstruction of a Greco-Roman artefact.
 You can select a communication method tailored to a future career, e.g. by constructing a teaching plan and testing it in a school, by writing in a journalistic style, or by designing a museum exhibit.
 You might choose to experiment with making a video or a website.
 A supporting portfolio documenting your research forms part of the assessment.
 For this module you will have a combination of lectures, seminars, computing training and workshops.

-This module is designed to develop your skills of research, analysis and written presentation as preparation for your third-year dissertation.
-You write a 5,000 word essay and give an oral presentation on one of a range of worksheet topics, each focusing on a single piece of ancient source material.
+This module is designed to develop your skills of research, analysis and written presentation as preparation for a third year dissertation in classical civilisation.
+You will write a 5,000 word essay and give an oral presentation on one of a range of topics, each focusing on a single piece of ancient source material.
 You will be provided with a topic for investigation, starter bibliography and tips on how to approach the question.
 The questions will suggest a range of possible approaches, from evaluation of historical source material to exploration of literary effects, relationships with other material, discussion of context or reception.
-A number of seminars and consultation sessions will be held in order to help you approach and develop your source study.
+For this module you will have a mixture of lectures and four 2-hour seminars over a period of 10 weeks.